avemetcalf/Eight_Queen/README.md

 3: Create New Java Project

-4: In drop down for project right click source -> New -> Class
+4: In drop down for project right click Source -> New -> Class

 5: Create 2 classes one named "main" the other named "EightQueen"